LOOSE-LIPS/loose-lips-2.0/src/routes/blog/threads-radio-to-launch-this-thursday/index.md

 author: 160
 banner:
   - imported/threads-radio-to-launch-this-thursday/image740.jpeg
-description: >-
-  It&#39;s happening, and we&#39;re so so excited. www.threadsradio.com&nbsp;
-  After a months break, the crew who ran 199Radio are back with a bang!
+description: "It's happening, and we're so so excited. www.threadsradio.com\_ After a months break, the crew who ran 199Radio are back with a bang!
 THREADS!
 Despite being advertised as Friday, broadcasting will in fact launch on Thursday, with two special pre-launch streams, one from the London launch party, and one over in Prague!!
-Surfing the middle grounds [...]Read More...
+Surfing the middle grounds [...]Read More..."
 published: true
 tags: news
 featured: false